sean-rowe/team-pattern/README.md

 2. **Fetchers**: Manage data access and retrieval from external systems, abstracting complexities and providing clean interfaces for data consumption.
 Fetchers return Pydantic models representing the extracted data and do not handle errors internally.

 3. **Delegators**: Orchestrate workflows by coordinating between Fetchers, Workers, and Investigators to manage complex business processes seamlessly.
-Delegators contain only a single `process` method and rely on Investigators for decision-making without interacting with Error components.
+Delegators contain only a single `process` method, avoid direct data manipulation, do not manage state beyond the provided state objects, and rely on Investigators for decision-making without interacting with Error components.

 4. **Investigators**: Enforce business rules and validations, maintaining data integrity by answering specific true/false questions about the data.
 They are pure functions that check only one condition per method.